All Episodes

 Even Mueller reiterating today, nothing.

-So, you know, for her to say, you know, holding firm that uh and not advocating impeachment and the and the crazy and and appeasing the crazy base of the party that would it would guarantee two things.
+So, you know, for her to say, you know, holding firm that in not advocating impeachment and the crazy and appeasing the crazy base of the party that would, it would guarantee two things.

-So, you know, she can say all she wants that they hold this, you know, sacred constitutional responsibility to investigate and hold the president account.
+So, you know, she can say all she wants that they hold this, you know, sacred constitutional responsibility to investigate and hold the president accountable.

 They're nothing but words.